Sami Khedira: Juventus

 On 1 August, Khedira was stretchered off the pitch after just 25 minutes while playing in a pre-season friendly match against Marseille with a hamstring injury and was ruled out of the Supercoppa Italiana a week later against Lazio.
 Two days later Juventus confirmed that it was actually a muscle tear in his right thigh, and that he would be sidelined for approximately two months.
 He was called back to action on 30 September as he started in a Champions League group stage match in a 2–0 win over Sevilla.
 On 4 October, Khedira made his Serie A debut, starting and scoring the final goal of a 3–1 home win against Bologna in the 63rd minute.

 On 20 March 2016, Khedira scored his fourth goal of the league season in a 4–1 win at Torino in the Derby della Mole, but was given a straight red card for dissent later on.

 On 20 August 2016, Khedira opened the 2016–17 Serie A season with a goal in a 2–1 home win over Fiorentina.
 A week later he scored the only goal in a 1–0 away win over Lazio in the league.

 On 22 October 2017, Khedira scored his first career hat-trick in a 6–2 away win over Udinese.

 On 7 March 2018, Khedira made his 100th appearance for Juventus in a 2–1 win over Tottenham at Wembley Stadium, in the second leg of the round of 16 of the UEFA Champions League, assisting Gonzalo Higuaín's goal.

 In September 2018, Khedira signed a new contract with Juventus, which would keep him at the team until 2021.
 In February 2019 he was ruled out for a month to undergo treatment after it was diagnosed that he suffered from an irregular heartbeat.
-He returned to action on 6 April, coming as a substitute for his injured compatriot Emre Can in a 2–1 home win over Milan.
+He returned to action on 6 April, coming as a substitute for his injured compatriot Emre Can in a 2–1 home win over AC Milan.